 The company will receive a £42.5 million share of £80.6 million government funding to construct a heat exchanger plant intended to power an as-yet unplanned underground Exeter heating network.

 Heat will be extracted from water pumped from the River Exe, with an on-site air source heat pump and data centre heat exchanger also planned.
-The adjacent Marsh Barton waste incinerator may also be used as a heat source, as will back-up gas boilers.
+The company says the adjacent Marsh Barton waste incinerator may also be used as a heat source, as will back-up gas boilers.

 Exeter Energy says the new district heating network will save “over 13,000 tonnes of carbon emissions a year”.
-Marsh Barton incinerator, Exeter’s biggest single source of carbon emissions, is responsible for more than 34,000tCO2e greenhouse gas emissions each year.
+Marsh Barton incinerator, Exeter’s biggest single source of carbon emissions, is largely responsible for the 33,500tCO2e of greenhouse gas emissions that the city’s solid waste disposal produces each year.

 A £7.3 million publicly-funded project to supply 2,500 new homes with waste heat from the incinerator was abandoned three years ago after most of the developers involved in the scheme would not pay network connection costs.